genexuslabs/gxcli/README.md

     ForceRebuild              : Force rebuild the objects
-    DoNotExecuteReorg         : Do not execute reorg, just create it FailIfReorg               : Generate, but do not make a build if a reorg is needed CompileMains              : Compile all main object, if false only compile the Developer Menu.
+    DoNotExecuteReorg         : Do not execute reorg, just create it FailIfReorg               : Generate, but do not make a build if a reorg is needed CompileMains              : Compile all main objects, if false only compile the Developer Menu.
     DetailedNavigation        : Show detailed navigation

 Examples